gatling/gatling/src/docs/content/reference/current/core/check/index.md

 #### `xpath`

-This check applies an [XPath](https://en.wikipedia.org/wiki/XPath) on XML response body.
+This check applies an [XPath](https://en.wikipedia.org/wiki/XPath) query on an XML response body.

 It takes two parameters:
 * `expression`  can be a plain `String`, a Gatling Expression Language `String` or a function.